Must Have Baby Items

 All-in-one cribs are another convenient nursery furniture solution.
 These designs typically include a standard bed as well as an attached changing table with shelves or drawers.

 Crib mattresses also come with several features that help keep your bundle of joy comfy.
-Memory foam and latex materials keep babies cool and cradle their bodies, lowering the chances of overheating.
+Memory foam and latex materials keep babies cool and cradle their bodies.
 It’s also a good idea to look for waterproof models for added protection against inevitable accidents.

-Your baby’s bedding should be soft, safe and properly fitted.
+Your baby’s bedding should be soft and properly fitted.
 Fabrics such as cotton are breathable and help prevent your little one from getting too hot during the night.
-You also need to ensure that the sheet fits securely around the corners of the mattress and that there is no excess material.

 Helpful-to-Have Newborn Essentials

 While these items might be lower on the list, they are still valuable additions to your little one’s space.
 Having a dedicated area to store your baby’s clothes or change a diaper can help save time and give you peace of mind, which can be invaluable for new parents.

 The right kids dresser is a piece of nursery furniture that your child can use well past babyhood.
 Search for models with large drawers to accommodate your son or daughter’s wardrobe through every age.
 When it comes to color and finish, opt for neutral shades to complement various styles as they mature.

 Adding a changing topper turns a dresser into a multipurpose nursery hub.
 The tray and pad provide a convenient surface to change diapers and clothing, and once your baby outgrows it, you can remove it easily.
 Using a changing topper with a dresser also gives you ample room to keep baby necessities nearby.